dogweather/language-comparison/README.md

 **My question:** What language and platform should I use to build microservices?

-To find out, I'm implementing some typical functions using many different frameworks.
+To find out, I'm re-implementing some typical functions I'd need using many different frameworks.